CesarNog/CesarNog/README.md

 Not only of technical attributes are made a professional, but the ability to communicate, teamwork and strategic planning are the key to achieving goals accurately.

-I bbelieve that having contact with people it's a primordial step for thrive in your career, creating this network of helping and being helped by others, will create a clear path for you.
+I believe that having contact with people it's a primordial step for thrive in your career, creating this network of helping and being helped by others, will create a clear path for you.

 Working in a team, even that I know how to do my job, I try to talk with each other of the team, to check